Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics

 \subsection{Uncertainty-aware Model Predictive Path Integral Control}

 We propose control methods combining the ESN with MPPI or its uncertainty-aware variant UMPPI.
-In MPPI, multiple noisy input sequences are sampled based on a reference input to simulate future trajectories of the control system, and an output cost is computed for each sequence~\cite{Williams2018InformationTheoretic}.
+In MPPI~\cite{Williams2018InformationTheoretic}, multiple noisy input sequences are sampled based on a reference input to simulate future trajectories of the control system, and an output cost is computed for each sequence.
 The optimal control input is approximately computed as a weighted average of many samples, where samples with lower costs receive higher weights.
 In UMPPI, in addition to sampling input sequences, output weight matrices of the ESN with noise added are sampled.
-The magnitude of the noise applied to the output matrices is determined by the precision matrix $\bfP_t$ in RLS.
-This provides control input perturbations according to the identification accuracy, resulting in automatic adjustment of exploration and exploitation.
-Note that in \cref{alg:UMPPI} described later below, when the sample size $\tilK=1$ and the noise covariance $\tilde\Sigma=0$, UMPPI reduces to the standard MPPI algorithm.
-Therefore, we focus on the UMPPI formulation in the following description.
+This provides control input perturbations according to the identification accuracy, allowing the controller to account for model uncertainty and achieve robust performance.
+Note that in \cref{alg:UMPPI} described below, when the sample size $\tilK=1$ and the noise covariance $\tilde\Sigma=0$, UMPPI reduces to the standard MPPI algorithm.
+Therefore, we focus on the UMPPI in the following description.

 \begin{remark} The following derivation of UMPPI extends the framework of Ref.~\cite{Williams2018InformationTheoretic} by introducing perturbations of the output-weight matrix.
-This extension preserves the mathematical consistency of the MPPI formulation and constitutes a main contribution of the present work.
+This extension preserves the mathematical consistency of the MPPI formulation and constitutes a theoretical contribution of the present work.
 Specifically, Proposition~\ref{prop:free_energy_inequality} parallels Eq.~(13) in Ref.~\cite{Williams2018InformationTheoretic}; Proposition~\ref{prop:optimal_distribution} is established by the same argument as in Section~III-A of that reference; and Proposition~\ref{prop:importance_sampled_optimal_input} corresponds to Eq.~(27) in the same reference. \end{remark}

-To explain the theoretical foundation of the proposed control algorithm, we outline how UMPPI computes the optimal control solution through a sequence of sampling-based approximations.
-The derivation of UMPPI proceeds in the following three steps: \begin{enumerate} \item \textbf{Stochastic reformulation.} The original MPC problem is first recast as a stochastic optimization over noise-injected input sequences, as expressed in~\cref{eq:optimal_input_perturbed}.
+We outline how UMPPI computes the optimal control solution through a sequence of sampling-based approximations.
+The derivation proceeds in the following three steps: \begin{enumerate} \item \textbf{Stochastic reformulation.} The stochastic optimal control problem in \cref{eq:stochastic-cost-function} is approximated by introducing noise into the control inputs and model parameters, as expressed in~\cref{eq:optimal_input_perturbed}.